vj-abishek/saved/README.md

 A simple chrome extension written in Javascript which adds a **Save** option at top right corner.
 The saved repos can be seen at https://github.com/?save=1

+You can also see `Your saved` link in the top nav bar

 # Usage
 #### Steps to load this extension:
 1. Download and extract [zip](https://github.com/vj-abishek/saved/archive/main.zip).